Woman in lab holding beaker of fluid

 I did my undergrad within the same department and decided it would be best for me to stay where I knew both staff and students would be helpful, supportive and generally knowledgeable about the department and research.
 My advisor is an amazingly intelligent and supportive person.
 She is always willing to help troubleshoot our experiments and always has time to meet with us, even when she is busy.
 She reminds us all that experiments may fail many times, but that we should never let that get in our way.

-Sierra Rosiana, Graduate Student
+Sierra Rosiana, Alumni

 Choosing an Advisor